Ellis-Brown/cs121-notes/testing.md

  - Subclasses doesn't use features of superclass

 > Without refactoring, projects will gain "technical debt" which is needed refactoring and documentation for the upkeeping of the project.
 People push projects to completion for a deadline, then clean the code afterwards

+    There were also notes on controller / view / user / database interactions, but I wasnt paying attention enough to understand it.